elis-11/m-a-b/notes.md

     const salt = await bcrypt.genSalt();
     const passwordHash = await bcrypt.hash(password, salt);
     console.log(passwordHash);
-- 3:30 save a new user account to the database
+- 3:30 ---save a new user account to the database
 - 5:03 ATLAS (send new data to the ATLAS )
+- 6:05 ---log the user in -- jwt.io